-Experimental AI-generated summary referencing Polymarket data · UpdatedAn announcement of Rama's resignation/removal before this market's end date will immediately resolve this market to "Yes", regardless of when the announced resignation/removal goes into effect.
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedAn announcement of Rama's resignation/removal before this market's end date will immediately resolve this market to "Yes", regardless of when the announced resignation/removal goes into effect.

 The resolution source for this market will be official information from Edi Rama and the Albanian government; however, a consensus of credible reporting may also be used.